DevExpress/aspnet-office-solutions/README.md

-# ASP.NET Office Solutions
+# Overview

-This repository contains a set of ready-to-use **state providers** and Azure **starter solutions** to choose from when building scalable web applications with the use of DevExpress ASP.NET Office document processing components ([Spreadsheet](https://documentation.devexpress.com/AspNet/16157/ASP-NET-WebForms-Controls/Spreadsheet) and [Rich Text Editor](https://documentation.devexpress.com/AspNet/17721/ASP-NET-WebForms-Controls/Rich-Text-Editor)).
+This repository contains two ready-to-use **state providers** (for Redis and SQL data stores) and a set of **starter solutions** (for Azure and Amazon Web Services) to choose from when building scalable web applications with the use of DevExpress ASP.NET Office document processing components ([Spreadsheet](https://documentation.devexpress.com/AspNet/16157/ASP-NET-WebForms-Controls/Spreadsheet) and [Rich Text Editor](https://documentation.devexpress.com/AspNet/17721/ASP-NET-WebForms-Controls/Rich-Text-Editor)).

-## Office document state providers
+## State providers

 An Office document state provider allows several web server instances to work together when processing a set of documents by persisting all opened documents' states in a separate storage.
 Web servers check-out the requested documents from storage, process them and return the latest document states.
 This means that web servers do not maintain any server-specific state between requests using a document state provider, which enables the application to be dynamically scaled.